 The amount of rent which retailers are prepared to pay for retail space within a centre is an indication of the perceived strength of the centre.
-Data from 2010 shows that locally, Nottingham, Sheffield and Meadowhall continue to have the highest rental values which reflect their position as Regional Centres.
+Data from 2010 shows that locally Nottingham, Sheffield and Meadowhall continue to have the highest rental values, which reflects their position as Regional Centres.
 Of the centres lower down the hierarchy, Mansfield has the second highest value; however this had fallen by £269 in 2010.

-There were no new major developments permitted during the monitoring period and there were 4 sites remaining that were allocated for a variety of uses including retail development.
+There were no new major developments permitted during the monitoring period and there were 4 sites remaining that were allocated for a variety of uses including retail development in the 1998 local plan.
 There are a range of current proposals in various stages of progress which, over a period of time, will enhance Mansfield's status as a centre for retailing, leisure and tourism activities as well as improving the physical environment.
 This includes a mixed use scheme on the site of the former Courtaulds factory (granted outline planning permission).

-The Council is in the process of producing its new Local Plan which will replace the existing 1998 Mansfield District Local Plan.
+The Council is in the process of producing the Mansfield District Council Local Plan 2013 to 2033, which will replace the existing 1998 Mansfield District Local Plan.
 The new plan will incorporate policies to ensure that the town remains a healthy and vibrant centre for retail, leisure, residential and employment activities and which enables it to consolidate its role as a major sub-regional centre.